kali/coding/README.md

-# coding
+# Coding

-This is a repo I'm using essentially for its README.
-No code.
+I'm using this repo README as a landing page for my twitch stream https://www.twitch.tv/kalicoding.
+Usually I'll be working on https://github.com/sonos/tract